On the influence of reference sample properties on magnetic force microscopy calibrations: Methods

+We thus generated a set of artificial reference sample patterns with different domain sizes, resolution, and image sizes which will be used to analyze the impact of these parameters on the calibration process.
 Using these datasets, we calculate emulated MFM data as described in the previous section following the approach depicted in Fig.~\ref{fig:forward_sim}a-d.
 Subsequently, the TTF is derived from each of the simulated noisy MFM images using the standardized approach.
 This involves discrimination, calculation of the effective charge pattern, and regularized deconvolution employing a Wiener filter (see Ref. \onlinecite{IEC2021}).
 In all cases, the regularization parameter for the Wiener filter is determined by applying the L-curve criterion to derive the optimal regularization and avoid ambiguities (for detailed methodology, see Ref. \onlinecite{IEC2021}).
+These simulated results are discussed in the following Section~\ref{sec:refsamp_ttf}.